His Heart Belongs to DADA?

 Was he perhaps warned off of it by Dumbledore, who wanted a Ministry shill sent, in hopes that he would be able to get this new conflict with the Ministry raised and settled as quickly as possible, before Voldemort managed to regroup his forces?
 Or did he simply refuse Snape’s application as usual and let the Ministry do its worst?

-For that matter, had Dumbledore really wanted to advance his agenda, give Snape the DADA post, and bring Slughorn back from retirement as soon as Tom had managed his return, and Sluggy thwarted Albus’s plans by doing a bolt, and could not be found in time?
+For that matter, my fellow traveler Swythyv raised the question of whether Dumbledore had really wanted to advance his agenda, give Snape the DADA post, and bring Slughorn back from retirement as soon as Tom had managed his return, and Sluggy thwarted Albus’s plans by doing a bolt, and could not be found in time?

 And while we are on the subject; had Snape shot himself in the foot by revealing his Dark Mark to Cornelius Fudge at the end of the previous year?

-In that case, why was he not been removed from the staff altogether?
+If that was the case, why was he not removed from the staff altogether?
 Was this also the hand of Lucius Malfoy at work?

 Well, maybe.
 But what is more likely is that when Cornelius Fudge burst into the DMLE the next morning, demanding Snape’s arrest as a DE, Amelia Bones looked up Snape’s file (you know there is one) and informed Fudge that Snape was one of their own side’s undercover agents, and to stop being so silly.